 Clare grew up in the Eastern suburbs of Melbourne.

-Clare has served as an advisor to the Office of the Commonwealth Treasurer and has worked as a consultant with CEOs around Australia in key industries including mining, manufacturing, banking and retail.
+Clare has served as an adviser to the Office of the Commonwealth Treasurer and has worked as a consultant with CEOs around Australia in key industries including mining, manufacturing, banking and retail.

 In 2010, Clare worked with Aboriginal communities in East Arnhem Land on business development.